 How to get rid of Shopper Helper Pro adware on your Mac?

 What is Shopper Helper Pro and how to remove it?

-Similar to other adware viruses such as this, Shopper Helper Pro is bundled in with other software packages and apps.
+Similar to other adware viruses such as this, Shopper Helper Pro is bundled with other software packages and apps.
 So, when someone downloads something (usually from a file-sharing or torrent website), adware is often included.
-Adware is often found in the installers from Cnet, Softonic, and other third-party applications.
+Adware is often found in installers from Cnet, Softonic, and other third-party applications.
 Once you accept the terms and conditions, they include the permissions for Shopper Helper Pro to take over your browser.

 Instead of saving you money online, Shopper Helper Pro and other adware programs are designed to show you:

 - Text within web pages turned into links (almost any time you’ve unexpectedly seen the double-underlined text, it could be a sign of an adware infection), which shows you pop-ups or takes you to websites controlled by cyber gangs;